patooz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-export PATH="$PATH:/action" - Add /action to the PATH. /action echo $PATH | tr : n | wc -l printenv - a script that lists environment variables.
+export PATH="$PATH:/action" - Add /action to the PATH. /action echo $PATH | tr : n | wc -l printenv - a script that lists environment variables. set - a script that lists all local variables and environment variables, and functions.